Postgraduate admissions policy

 - Providing transparent, consistent and efficient information

-- Selecting applicants who are able to complete the programme as judged by their achievements and potential
+- Selecting applicants who are able to complete the course as judged by their achievements and potential

 - Using reliable assessment methods, including consideration of evidence provided, and where appropriate, auditions and interviews

-Initially, applicants will be considered for entry on to our programmes based on the following criteria:
+Initially, applicants will be considered for entry on to our courses based on the following criteria: